 We simulated each system within this environment and used a series of performance metrics to rank them.
 These metrics included:

-- Energy Use Intensity (EUI) – Expresses a building’s energy consumption
+- Energy Use Intensity (EUI)– Expresses a building’s energy consumption

-- Annual Utility Cost – Estimated cost of a year’s worth of energy consumption
+- Annual Utility Cost– Estimated cost of a year’s worth of energy consumption

-- First Year Capital Cost – Estimated cost to purchase the system
+- First Year Capital Cost– Estimated cost to purchase the system

-- Total Life Cycle Cost (LCC) – Estimated total cost of facility ownership, including acquiring, owning, and disposing of the system
+- Total Life Cycle Cost (LCC)– Estimated total cost of facility ownership, including acquiring, owning, and disposing of the system

 This energy efficient mechanical work at Kesling Campus qualified the school corporation for thousands of dollars in utility incentives.
 Utility companies may provide incentives, or rebates, to building owners for equipment and work they do that conserves energy.
 The incentives are based on the actual reduction in energy consumption in the building.
-LPCSC’s utility provider, NIPSCO, paid out a certain rate per kilowatt hours (kWH) and per therms saved.
+LPCSC’s utility provider, NIPSCO, paid out a rate per kilowatt hours (kWH) and per therms saved.
 This refund money will be put back into the operations budget for ongoing building maintenance and projects.